Paul E. Meehl: Criticism of null hypothesis testing

+light of my present methodological views”.
+He mainly promoted a switch to interval hypothesis testing.

 Meehl's paradox

 Meehl's paradox is that in the hard sciences more sophisticated and precise methods make it harder to claim support for one's theory.
 The opposite is true in soft sciences like the social sciences.
 Hard sciences like physics make exact point predictions and work by testing whether observed data falsify those predictions.
 With increased precision, one is better able to detect small deviations from the model's predictions and harder to claim support for the model.
 In contrast, softer social sciences make only directional predictions, not point predictions.
 Softer social sciences claim support when the direction of the observed effect matches predictions, rejecting only the null hypothesis of zero effect.
 Meehl argued that no treatment in the real world has zero effect.
 With sufficient sample size, therefore, one should almost always be able to reject the null hypothesis of zero effect.
 Researchers who guessed randomly at the sign of any small effect would have a 50–50 chance of finding confirmation with sufficiently large sample size.